-Workplace Travel Plans make business sense, with some of the biggest employers in Ireland, the UK and internationally undertaking them as a core business management strategy.
-These organisations are market leaders and regularly receive accreditation and awards.
+Workplace Travel Plans are a smart business strategy, adopted by many employers in Ireland, the UK, and internationally.
+Organisations undertake them as a core business management strategy, regularly receiving accreditation and awards.

-Workplace Travel Plans have been shown to reduce single-occupant car use, with the reduction depending on the extent of the travel plan and site-specific issues.
+Workplace Travel plans have been shown to reduce single occupant car use.
+Reductions have been dependent on the extent of the Travel Plan and site-specific issues, with these reductions representing significant cost and time savings to an organisation.